MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-gmsa.md

 To update the password to your stored accounts without having to run change mode, [download this PowerShell script](microsoft-identity-manager-2016-gmsascript.md).

 To encrypt the Exchange password, the installer creates an additional service and runs it under the managed account.
-The following messages are added in the Application Event Log during installation:
+The following messages are added in the **Application** event log during installation:

 ![The Event Viewer window](media/95b315454705cd4d939b55ac5ad910f5.jpg)